 The project is loosely MVVM and contains two UserControls,

-BrushEditor packaged in a separate class library project for your convenience.
+BrushEditor<code> <code>and are packaged in a separate class library project for your convenience.

 The first hurdle I had was trying to generate the ColorPicker swatch.
 WriteableBitmap was terribly slow, so I decided to cache the 100 Hue swatches (being 0 - 1 with increments of 1%).
 Generating the Bitmaps was made much easier (having never had an occasion to use them) with the SimpleBitmap class found in the Community Content section of WriteableBitmap (http://msdn.microsoft.com/en-us/library/system.windows.media.imaging.writeablebitmap.aspx)